3rd Multi-Domain Task Force

-The 3rd Multi-Domain Task Force (3MDTF) is a new Army unit that will integrate cyberspace, space, land, sea, and air operations into one fighting unit as part of the Transformation of the Army / Aimpoint 2035.
+The 3rd Multi-Domain Task Force (3MDTF) is a US Army multi-domain operations unit that will integrate cyberspace, space, land, sea, and air operations into one fighting unit as part of the Transformation of the Army / Aimpoint 2035.
 The unit was activated in 2022 at Fort Shafter, Hawaii.
 The 3MDTF capabilities include Autonomous Multi-Domain Launchers (AML), Precision Strike Missiles (PrSM), high-altitude balloons (HABs) and the Vanilla Ultra-Long Endurance Unmanned Aircraft System.
-The 3MDTF has deployed the LRHW (Long-Range Hypersonic Weapon) "Dark Eagle," Tomahawk Land Attack Missiles, as well as the SM-6 system in August 2025.
+The 3MDTF has deployed the LRHW (Long-Range Hypersonic Weapon) "Dark Eagle," Tomahawk Land Attack Missiles, as well as the SM-6 Typhon missile system in August 2025.